ajsmith/puppet-graphite/README.md

 - Configure Carbon to enable the UDP listener by default.
 - Update Graphite default settings from latest EPEL release.
 - Allow custom configuration to be added to Graphite Docker images.
+- Allow Docker build dir to be configured.
+- Allow Graphite Dockerfile revision to be configured.

 ### v0.3.3 2016/01/11